Motion-Aware Animatable Gaussian Avatars Deblurring: Method

 \subsection{3D Human Motion Model}

-As depicted in Fig.~\ref{fig:disambiguate}, motion-induced blur generates significant ambiguities in motion, which are evident in the pixel space.
-The resolution of this ill-posed problem hinges on accurately estimating plausible sub-frame motion during the exposure period.
-To address this challenge, we have developed a 3D-aware human motion model that effectively estimates the sub-frame motion for each exposure period as well as the plausible inter-frame global motion.
+As illustrated in Fig.~\ref{fig:disambiguate}, motion-induced blur introduces significant ambiguities in motion that are readily observable in the pixel space.
+To tackle this challenge, a 3D-aware human motion model is proposed to effectively estimate both sub-frame motion within each exposure period and inter-frame global motion across consecutive frames.